 Visualizing the Collections

-Disclaimer: All visualizations and numerical data were generated from PPA v.3.2.4 and were accurate at the time of writing, which spanned several months.
+Disclaimer: All visualizations and numerical data were generated from Princeton Prosody Archive (PPA) v.3.2.4 and were accurate at the time of writing, which spanned several months.
 As the PPA project team continues to add new items and make new discoveries, these numbers will inevitably change.
 Collection curation and refinement is an ongoing project.
 The PPA team hopes to write more about how the visualizations discussed in this essay helped with this curation process.

 One problem with this chart is that it gives an inflated sense of the PPA as a whole.
 Since numerous items are in multiple collections, they are represented more than once.
 For comparison, look at a bubble chart that includes the whole of the PPA among the collections.
 You can see that the Literary and Linguistic collections each represent a sizable proportion of the PPA, and that all the bubbles combined are much larger than the entirety of the PPA.